 Some dogs are sensitive to activity around them when they’re eating.
 Additionally, other dogs in the household who are more dominant may send out signals that prompt your picky eater to walk away from their food.
 It's a good idea to provide a quiet area free of distractions for your dog in cases like this.

 Tip: Try feeding your dog in their crate.
 If trained properly, your dog will feel secure and not threatened by activity in the house.

 Should I Add 'Extras' to My Dog's Meals?

 Many people turn to add tasty extras to their dog's food to encourage them to eat.
-Chicken broth, canned food, or unique flavour-enhanced toppers can help promote your dog to consume kibble.
+Chicken broth, canned food, or unique flavor-enhanced toppers can help promote your dog to consume kibble.
 It's important to remember not to make the 'extras' the central part of the meal, thereby unbalancing the diet.
 Sometimes a simple change in the brand or type of kibble can have the same enticing results, with no additions.
 Additionally, try feeding a premium kibble mixed with warm water, which will help bring out the food's enticing smells.
 If your dog isn’t happy about straight dry food, start with something similar and go from there.

 Try Combination Feeding

 If you haven’t thought about combination feeding when it comes to your dog’s diet - now is a great time to start.
 If your dog is already on a dry food diet, try adding some wet food into the mix.
-Try adding in a new texture and flavour, like our GO!
-SOLUTIONS Wet Food Recipes that will offer your dog not only tasty flavours, but premium quality ingredients, too.
+Try adding in a new texture and flavor, like our GO!
+SOLUTIONS Wet Food Recipes that will offer your dog not only tasty flavors, but premium quality ingredients, too.